 STRATEGIC PLANNING IN NONPROFITS (SPiN) INTRODUCTION

-Understanding How to Move Forward: Let’s answer a few questions before starting your Strategic Planning to see where you are using the Action Map.
+Understanding How to Move Forward: Before starting your strategic planning, let’s answer a few questions to see where you are: Action Map.

 Ready to Get Started?
 We know that you learn whenever you have a challenge to solve.
 Strategic Planning in Nonprofits (SPiN) works well for “a la carte” learning.
 Watch the video that touches on your challenge.

 PREPARE: A key to successful Strategic Planning is “planning to plan”.
 To achieve a thoughtful plan that is truly strategic, you’ll need an effective process that is inclusive, transparent, and well-informed.

 LISTEN: When an organization’s leadership knows about the people you serve and other relevant data about your program and organization, your strategy improves, and you gain respect among your key audiences.
 You will be able to tell your story better, and your relationships and community impact will grow.
 Let’s start with a Nonprofit Health Check-up.

 - Resources for Organizational Assessment and Financial Analysis

 ENVISION: When your organization invests time to develop or renew a powerful mission and vision, you will be able to answer the questions “Who are we?” and “Why do we exist?”, have a strong connection to your organization’s core purpose, and set the stage for a strong, well-grounded strategy.